sysbiolux/FALCON/FALCON/Readme.txt

 FalconResample.m    : creates a new dataset from the original one, given the mean and standard deviation of the original one.
 Useful to assess the variability of the parameter estimates, in conjunction with FalconLPSA.m. ***note: more options are available with the new function FalconPreProcess.m (cfr infra)

-FalconPreProcess	: see in-function help for
+FalconPreProcess	: allows useful data manipulation like subsampling, bootstrapping, etc. See NEWFUNCTIONS.md or in-function help for detailed use.

-FalconValidation.m  : resimulates the optimized network and compare to the validation dataset
+FalconValidation.m  : re-simulates the optimized network and compares to the validation dataset

 FalconPlots.m       : re-plot the figures from the chosen analysis (in case the plot(s) crashed during the analytical process)

 FalconGUI.m         : graphic-user interface (GUI) version of the run-through script

-DriverFalcon.m      : run-through script with provided examples, also possible to integrate more example and to       perform    manual tuning
+DriverFalcon.m      : run-through script with provided examples, also possible to integrate more examples and to perform manual tuning